pauliacomi/pyGAPS/docs/manual/modelling.rst

     )

-Alternatively, the ``guess_model`` parameter allows for the ModelIsotherm to attempt to fit all available models and then return the best fitting one.
+Alternatively, the ``guess_model`` parameter allows for the ModelIsotherm to attempt to fit some of the available models and then return the best fitting one.
 This mode should be used carefully, as there's no guarantee that the the best fitting model is the one with any physical significance.
 It it also worth noting that, since all available models are first calculated, this option will take significantly more resources than simply specifying the model manually.
+As a consequence, some models which require a lot of overhead, or whose loading must be calculated numerically, such as the virial model, have been excluded from this option.
 An example:

 ::